Bathylutichthys taranetzi

 Bathylutichthys taranetzi is a fish in the genus Bathylutichthys.
 It is a deep-sea fish with a standard length of about 10 cm, and has been found exclusively in the vicinity of the South Georgia Island in the Southern Ocean at depths of 1650 m.

+Etymology

+The fish is named in honor of the Soviet ichthyologist Anatoly Yakovlevich Taranetz (1910-1941).